Insights

 Oops!
 Something went wrong while submitting the form.

 The typical advice for eliminating performance anxiety and overcoming the fear of the unknown is removing as many variables as possible.
 In other words, practice.
+Though rehearsal is essential, there are additional actions you can take to prepare for the unexpected:

-This is very different from rote memorization.
-You see, when you memorize your speech, if at any given moment the string of text gets broken, you get lost.
-You lose the linear thread you were so strongly grasping onto.
-Any small disruption will throw off your presentation and it’ll be hard to get back on track.
+• Know your speech.
+When you truly know your material—actually knowing it, not just memorizing it—you can just take a brief detour from your “regularly scheduled programming” and address the unexpected situation.
+(With rote memorization, if at any given moment the string of text gets broken, you get lost.
+Any small disruption will throw off your presentation and it’ll be hard to get back on track.)

 X Mark icon